 Comprehensive Symptoms Tracker

-With iOS 13.6, Apple added in many more options around symptom tracking and now with iOS 14, it has taken a more comprehensive look around this feature.
-With iOS 14, Apple has provided users the ability to track more than 30 symptoms on their device.
+With the latest iOS version, Apple adds in many more options around symptom tracking and now can help users track more than 30 symptoms on their device.

 Third-party developers can now read and write these detailed symptoms and build out visual dashboards on their apps.